hikeventures/hikeventures.github.io/_posts/2016-06-10-best-outdoor-watches.markdown

 ---

 ## Conclusion
-My personal preference goes towards the Suunto Sparta even so it has not been released yet as I need an outdoor watch which has GPS built in.
+My personal preference goes towards Garmin Fenix 3 of the released watches.
+I will however wait to see the specifications of Suunto Sparta before I make any purchase decisions as I need an outdoor watch which has GPS built in.
+As a current Suunto user I have already my GPS data stored in [Movescount](http://www.movescount.com/members/member140205-HikeVentures) so switching brands is anyway not an easy option for me.
 If I would not need a built-in GPS then I would probably buy the Apple Watch as an Apple phone user or the Moto 360 Sport or the Casio WSD-F10 if I would be an Android phone user.